 2) DISCUSS THE TRUTH - Talk to your family and friends about the issue.
 What are their viewpoints and what shaped their views?
 Encourage them to learn as you have.

 3) TELL THE POLITICIANS - Write letters to your Congressional representative and Senators.
 Hand signed letters are best, and each letter received through the mail is often considered to represent as many as 5000 voters.
 Your voice counts - and it's easy to contact your representative!
 Just enter your zip code in the box on the right, and we'll tell you exactly how to contact your representatives - you can even send them a fax or email through the online form! (powered by congress.org)

 4) VOICE YOUR OPINON - Write letters to the editor of your local papers, and even national magazines.
 A letter to the editor is simple to do and is one of the most effective ways of being heard - to make it easier for you, read this tip sheet: 10 Steps to Getting Press.
 And you can find out the media outlets near you by entering your zip code in the media box on the right!

 5) GET OTHERS INVOLVED - Form a local community group, or a group within an existing community organization like the PTA.<

-The history of drugs and the War On Drugs.
+- History — The centuries-old tale of recreational substances, medicine, and the War On Drugs.